Monkey Run Mongolia

 CONTENTS

-"This one is going to be ridiculous.
+"This one is ridiculous.
 I love Mongolia and monkey bikes, they both start with the letter "M", so it's like the Universe has told us to do it"

 Mr Tom - Adventurists' Chief Idiot